lauracabayol/LCG-TestDataScience-2/README.md

 ## Project Organization

 ```
 ├── LICENSE                        <- Open-source license if one is chosen
 ├── Makefile                       <- Makefile with convenience commands like `make data` or `make train`
 ├── README.md                      <- The top-level README for developers using this project.
 ├── data
-│   └── raw            <- The original, immutable data dump.
+│   └── raw/climate data           <- The original, immutable data dump.
 │
 ├── docs                           <- A default mkdocs project; see www.mkdocs.org for details
 │
 ├── notebooks                      <- Jupyter notebooks.
-Naming convention is a number (for ordering),
-│                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+    ├── EDA.py                     <- Notebook with exploratory data analysis
+    ├── Make_predictions.py        <- Notebook to make forecasts and compare models registered at MLFlow.
+Only accessible if one has the MLFLow logs (not uploaded to GH)
+    ├── HTML_notebooks             <- Stable HTML version of notebooks
 │
-├── pyproject.toml     <- Project configuration file with package metadata for
+├── pyproject.toml                 <- Project configuration file with package metadata for TimeSeriesAnalysis
-│                         TimeSeriesAnalysis and configuration for tools like black
-││
+│
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── reports                        <- Generated analysis  PDF
-│   └── figures        <- Generated graphics and figures to be used in reporting
+│   └── LCG_TestDataScience_2.pdf  <- Generated report with LaTeX
 │
 │
 └── TimeSeriesAnalysis   <- Source code for use in this project.